Are There Alternatives to Auto Insurance in California?

 Most Just Purchase a Policy

-California drivers do have alternatives to auto insurance, but, in the majority of circumstances, purchasing car coverage is considered the better choice and for many is the only option available to legally drive.
+California drivers do have alternatives to California car insurance, but, in the majority of circumstances, purchasing car coverage is considered the better choice and for many is the only option available to legally drive.
 Before consumers in CA decide to go without an auto policy, they should make the decision carefully and fully understand what risks they are taking by choosing an alternate route to comply with financial responsibility laws.